LAWCHA Conference: 2021 Call for Papers

 We will consider traditional panels with 3 papers; lightning sessions of 4-to-6 very short presentations; roundtables of 5-6 people discussing a larger theme; workshops; performance-oriented sessions featuring artistic work; and moderated conversations between activists or artists and historians.
 All sessions must designate a comment/chair or moderator/chair separate from presenters.
 Please note if your proposal includes UALE members and/or aligns with the UALE conference.

 We welcome proposals from scholars and activists in all fields, and especially urge contingent faculty and independent scholars to submit panel proposals and papers, not necessarily related to the labor issues concerning employment status in the field.

 We encourage the submission of complete panels rather than individual papers.
 Single paper authors are encouraged to seek out others prior to submission.
 To assist, the conference has created a collaboration form where individuals can post ideas and seek others to create panels.
 Proposals for complete panels should include a one-page session description that includes a short narrative of the session’s theme, abstracts for each paper or short summary of each presenter’s focus, and two-page CV for each participant including chair and/or commentator.
 Proposals for individual presentations should include a one-paragraph description and two-page CV.
 Include contact information for all participants.
 The deadline for submissions is October 15, 2020.
-We plan to announce acceptance of submissions in December 2020.
+We plan to announce acceptance of submissions in December 2020 or early January 2021.

 Please contact [email protected] with any questions.